KaiPereira/portfolio/src/lib/posts/boreal.md

 ![Pasted image 20250829005617.png](/images/Pasted%20image%2020250829005617.png)

 Another thing that happened was one of the co-organizers [Zoya](https://github.com/zoya-hussain), setup a mini barista kitchen and made drinks for everyone which was pretty sweet!
+I got a shirley temple and this experience taught me how valuable it is to make others feel appreciated, so if I ever run an event in the future, I really want to focus on quality and not quantity.

 ![Pasted image 20250829005944.png](/images/Pasted%20image%2020250829005944.png)